kstv364/live-search-tech-data/README.md

 ## Introduction

 The BuiltWith Company Intelligence application is a powerful tool designed to help users search and discover companies based on their technology profiles.
-It provides a comprehensive database of over 35 million companies, allowing users to apply various filters to narrow down their search and export results for further analysis.
+It provides a comprehensive database allowing users to apply various filters to narrow down their search and export results for further analysis.

 ## Application Screenshot